How Side-by-side Edits Can Help You Hone in Your Film Scans

 Do your scans feel “off?”
 Is your aesthetic changing?
 Is there an edit you keep making to all of your scans?
 Send a few side-by-sides.
 They are one of the most effective ways for us to understand your vision.

-One "click" of adjustment made at our film scanner is equivalent to roughly 5 points of adjustment in Lightroom.
-So while we may not be able to perfectly match your aesthetic, we will get as close to your vision as we can!
+One “click” of adjustment made at our film scanner is equivalent to roughly 5 points of adjustment in Lightroom.
+So while we may not be able to perfectly match your edit, we will get as close to it as we can!

 Natalie Broach’s side-by-side.
 Again, this shows us she’d like a touch more saturation and contrast in her scans.

-Email them to us at firstname.lastname@example.org.
-We'll add them to your preference images and reference them for future orders.
-Questions?
-We're always happy to help.
-Call 503-588-3686.
+Email them to us at [email protected].
+We’ll add them to your reference images for future orders.